BeipDev/BeipMU/Documentation/CommandLine.md

     /gag "it is now nighttime"

 Adds a global trigger whose match string is the gag text and it's action is to gag that line of text.
 If a trigger already exists with this string, gag is enabled on it if it wasn't already set to gag.
 Added as a quick and simple way to gag something easily, for more power see the trigger dialog.

+## /gmcp
+Usage:

+    /gmcp <options>

+Options:

+* dump_on / dump_off - Will dump any incoming GMCP messages to the debug console for easier debugging of what's going on with GMCP

+GMCP protocol options

 ## /grab
 Usage: